mattmassicotte/kernel-tutorial/tutorial-parts/2-basic-kernel.md

 # Quick Multiboot Primer

 Booting a computer system and loading an OS is actually incredibly complicated.
-So, some fine folks decided to try to make a standard so the bootloader system could be truly separate the OS itself.
+So, some fine folks decided to try to make a standard so the bootloader system could be truly separate from the OS itself.
 The standard they developed is called [Multiboot](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html).
 GRUB is a very popular multiboot-compliant bootloader.

 Multiboot provides a standard way for the bootloader to find and load the kernel, as well as relay some critical machine details over.
 This tutorial is going to be about creating a multiboot-aware kernel and getting it running in QEMU.